shionguha/rscripts/README.md

 **testargs.R**: Script to read command line arguments into R scripts

 **svm_viz.R**: Generating a toy GMM and applying SVM and visualizing it.

+**simple-sir.R**: Simulates and inspects a simple 3 variable compartmental model (SIR model) to model for social contagion

+**pca-iris.R**: Uses Fisher's Iris Dataset to perform Principal Component Analysis (PCA) and its diagnoistics.